 to have died, and their names were listed on the Ottawa Memorial to

-The wreckage of the Avro Anson was located on southern Vancouver
+site in May 2014 after the wreckage of the Avro Anson was located

-Island in October 2013 by a logging company that was working in the
+on southern Vancouver Island in October 2013 by a logging company.

-Department of National Defence (DND) and the Royal Canadian Air
+The Canadian Department of National Defence (DND) and the Royal

-Force (RCAF) worked collaboratively with the British Columbia
+Canadian Air Force (RCAF) worked collaboratively with the British

-Coroners Office, which maintained jurisdiction over the crash site,
+Columbia Coroner's Office, which maintained jurisdiction over the

 The CWGC is working together with the Canadian DND, the RCAF and

-the British Ministry of Defence to plan an internment ceremony, in
+the British Ministry of Defence to organise the internment

-consultation with the airmen's relatives, to provide the airmen
+ceremony, in consultation with the airmen's relatives, providing